CNTRPRTY/xcpdev-genesis/server/fednode/README.md

 # counterparty_1          | [2023-XX-XX XX:XX:XX]
 # [INFO] Error connecting to AddrIndexRs!
 Retrying in a few seconds
 #
-# UNTIL 'bitcoin' syncs (and 'addrindexrs', which is much faster than bitcoin)
+# UNTIL 'bitcoin' syncs (then 'addrindexrs', which is much faster than bitcoin)

 fednode tail bitcoin